bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 Dependencies
 ------------

-### Dependencies that every ubuntu instalation should have.
+### Dependencies that every Ubuntu instalation should have.

 ```
 $ sudo apt-get install -y vim openssh-server make